Yachim/Advent-of-Code/AoC2015/README.md

 ## General
 Not specific to any programming language, like algorithms.
+### The difference between combination and permutation
+Combinations are a way of selecting different elements from a list.
+Permutations are a way of selecting **and ordering** different elements from a list.
+For example: `(1, 2)` and `(2, 1)` are the same combinations but different permutations.

-### Game of life optimalization
+### Game of life optimization
-Suppose we have this 3x3 table for game of life:
+Suppose we have this 3x3 table for Conway's Game of Life:
 | | | |
 |---|---|---|
 |1|2|3|